NickyBleiel/discovery-icp/query-parameters.md

 ## query
 {: #query}

 A query search returns all documents in your data set with full enrichments and full text in order of relevance.
 A query also excludes any documents that do not mention the query content.
-These queries are written by using the [Discovery Query Language](/docs/services/discovery-icp/query-operators.html).
+These queries are written by using the [Discovery Query Language](/docs/services/discovery-icp/query-operators.html#query-operators).

 ## filter
-{: #filter}
+{: #filter-query-params}

 A cacheable query that excludes any documents that do not mention the query content.
 Filter search results are **not** returned in order of relevance.
-These queries are written by using the [Discovery Query Language](/docs/services/discovery-icp/query-operators.html)
+These queries are written by using the [Discovery Query Language](/docs/services/discovery-icp/query-operators.html#query-operators).

 ### Differences between the filter and query parameters
 {: #filtervquery}